mxjp/rvx/docs/introduction.md

 !!! info
 	This framework assumes that you have a good fundamental understanding of JavaScript and HTML.
 If not, [MDN](https://developer.mozilla.org/docs/Web/JavaScript) is a good place to start.

-To develop a rvx application locally, you need a recent version of [NodeJS](https://nodejs.org/) or any other compatible JavaScript runtime.
+To develop an rvx application locally, you need a recent version of [NodeJS](https://nodejs.org/) or any other compatible JavaScript runtime.

-You can use the commands below to setup a minimal rvx project using [Vite](https://vitejs.dev/) or [Webpack](https://webpack.js.org/) and [TypeScript](https://www.typescriptlang.org/):
+You can use the commands below to setup a minimal rvx project using [TypeScript](https://www.typescriptlang.org/) and [Vite](https://vitejs.dev/) or [Webpack](https://webpack.js.org/):

 === "Vite"
 	```bash